When Should your Garbage Disposal Be Repaired or Replaced?

 If you can’t get rid of any persistent odors, even after you’ve tried to freshen the garbage disposal by cleaning with baking soda and vinegar, a sink full of dish soap, citrus peels or ice cubes.
 A foul odor that won’t go away means that the smell could be trapped in the unit itself or the drain lines.

 If your blades have become dull and you notice that food takes a longer time to grind or clogs are becoming a more frequent occurrence it could mean that the blades are no longer sharp enough to do their job, and you will need to replace the unit.

 If you notice constant leaking or have a leak that is not easily fixed, then its time to start thinking about garbage disposal repair.
 Some leaks can be easily fixed by replacing O-rings or by tightening the connections; other leaks are more complicated and will end up costing you more than a repair in the long run.
 If the leak is in your sink flange or other parts of the unit, contact a professional plumber to look at your garbage disposal and guide you on the best course of action.

 Kitchen or Sink Replacement

 You don’t always need to replace your disposal when you’re installing a new sink or upgrading your kitchen appliances, but it could be a good time to do so, especially depending on the age of your unit.
 Since professionals will already be on-site, it might end up being more convenient and cost-effective to replace an older garbage disposal instead of waiting for the problems to start happening.
-Call us, we at Chambliss Plumbing are happy to answer any and all of your Plumbing concerns

 The post When Should your Garbage Disposal Be Repaired or Replaced? appeared first on Chambliss Plumbing San antonio.